Mošovce: Notable residents

+Michal Miloslav Hodža, an important Slovak national revivalist, Lutheran pastor, poet, and linguist studied in Mošovce.

 Daily life

 The village hosts the Associated School of Farming and Fishery, which belongs to only a few of its kind in Central Europe.
 As for annual events, the traditional Michael's Mošovce Fair, which takes place in early October, is one of the largest fairs in Slovakia.
 In addition to the New Year's fireworks and a classical Maypole celebrations, another event worth mentioning is a Fire Brigade ball organized during the Carnival period and connected to a Mask March.
 In the past, until the beginning of the 1990s, a half-marathon with the name of The SNP Run was held in the town annually.
 In addition to that, at the end of August Mošovce becomes the site of the ŠRZ Drienok Cup Volleyball tournament - the largest amateur volleyball tournament in Slovakia, founded in 1977, with the participation of around 90 teams.
 At the same time, a solemn wreath-laying takes place under the Slovak National Uprising monument.